Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/spot/buffered_shadows.rst

    using the *Bias* slider (*Material* menu, *Shadow* panel).
    This value is a factor by which the *Bias* value of each *Spot* buffered shadows lamp is multiplied, each time its light hits an object using this material.
-   The (0.0 and 1.0) values are equivalent - they do not alter the lamp's *Bias* original value.
+   The (0.0 and 1.0) values are equivalent.
+They do not alter the lamp's *Bias* original value.

 Clip Start & Clip End